 - Cobalt in steel for magnets

-When e-waste is sent to landfill, poisonous substances can leach from decomposing water into the environment.
+When e-waste is sent to landfills, poisonous substances can leach from decomposing water into the environment.
 These substances can seep into groundwater, contaminate the soil and enter the food chain.
-Once people get contact with these pollution source, humans may develop health problems.
-These include respiratory aliments, reproductive, developmental and nervous system problems.
+Once people get in contact with this pollution source, humans may develop health problems.
+These include respiratory ailments, and reproductive, developmental, and nervous system problems.

-So how to recycle and reuse these e-waste is a pressing problem for Australia.
-E-waste like telephone wires, household cables, AC radiator are not difficult to recycle.
+So how recycling and reusing this e-waste is a pressing problem for Australia.
+E-waste like telephone wires, household cables, AC radiators are not difficult to recycle.
 With a copper cable granulator or AC radiator recycling machine, you can easily turn waste into profit.